What can I do with a computer information systems associate degree?

-A degree in computer information systems can teach you the skills necessary to working in the computer science or information technology field.
+A degree in computer information systems can teach you the skills necessary to work in the computer science or information technology field.
 After earning your computer information systems online degree, you can qualify for entry-level jobs in IT and computer support like:

 - Computer support specialist

 - Systems analyst